blade2005/example-runway/README.md

 # Runway Documentation

 ## Summary
-Infrastructure as Code for Venterra Realty using runway, CloudFormation and Terraform to launch into AWS.
+Infrastructure as Code using runway, CloudFormation and Terraform to launch into AWS.

 <!-- MarkdownTOC -->